jpedroribeiro/jpedroribeiro.com/content/blog/2020/01/nested-property-dot-notation/index.md

 ---
-title: "Get a nested property of an object with dot notation"
+title: "Getting a nested property of an object with dot notation"
 date: "2020-01-18"
 tags: ["nested properties", "dot notation", "javascript"]
 ---
 Let's say you have a JSON file with your data.
 You parse it into an object literal:

       const myObject = {